In Business coach, leaders, leadership

 • The inner product hero:

-• Possibly triggered by the part of the situation that is concerned with their product and the part of the product owner that is very proud of what they do and the product they are responsible for.
-The hero considers it her job (the gender of each of these parts is, for this example, assigned at random, but will be determined by the coachee in question) to drive the product forward.
-Concerns here may have to do with a stall in development and focus on the product, a reduction in status in the company while it is on hold, amongst other things.
+• Possibly triggered by the part of the situation that is concerned with their product.
+Also the part of the product owner that is very proud of what they do and the product they are responsible for.
+The hero considers it their job to drive the product forward.
+Concerns here may have to do with a stall in development and focus on the product and a reduction in status in the company while it is on hold.

 • The inner gardener:

 • This may be triggered in relation to the product owner’s responsibility for their team of product owners, as well as in relation to the development team they work with.
-They are only disciplinarily responsible for one of them, but clearly like to work with people, and are concerned that a reduction in income for the company may affect what they can invest into their product owner team.
-They may also be concerned how to keep the development team’s feeling of community during the break, plus worrying how they will get access to the their resources if they are re-deployed to other projects during the break in their product.
+They are only disciplinarily responsible for one of them, but clearly like to work with people.
+They are concerned that a reduction in income for the company may affect what they can invest into their product owner team.
+They may also be concerned how to keep the development team’s feeling of community during the break.
+In addition they may also be worrying how they will get access to the their resources if they are re-deployed to other projects during the break in their product.

 • The inner investigator:

 • Possibly triggered by the knowledge that the customer wants to reduce resources on their product, the inner part of the investigator may already be investigating potential solutions for that.
-It may be developing interim plans in order to keep a small crew on the product, and what to do when the customer wants to return to full focus.
-It will be thinking about the fact that the development team will want to contribute to the company success in other ways while the project is on hold, and thinking of possible solutions to that too.
+It may be developing interim plans in order to keep a small crew on the product.
+It may also be wondering what to do when the customer wants to return to full focus.
+It will be thinking about the fact that the development team will want to contribute to the company success in other ways while the project is on hold.
+Furthermore it may also be thinking of possible solutions for this.

 • The inner worrier: